whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/09-printing-press-studio-time-and-reading-discussion/09-01-rephotography-laser-etched-relief-printing-assignment.md

 4. Can authorship be removed from an image?
 5. How does [appropriation](../06-moldmaking-critque-rephotography-intro/06-02-appropriation.md) alter or not alter an image?
 6. Is there a connection or relationship between the production process and image's connotations, suggestive meaning, and denotations, literal interpretations?

-### Potential Investigations

-1. Pull a print with the bare wood before applying any sealer such as shellac.
-You can do this when testing the printing press pressure.
-It often creates a unique "mono-print" with the residue of the laser etching and wood material visible in the print.
-2. What happens to the image if it is transformed into thread and fabric on a digital embroidery machine?
-3. Can you reproduce the image with 3D printing using 2D to 3D mesh generative tools to create a 3D version of the image?

 ### Assignment Resources